skypjack/entt/docs/md/entity.md

   contains entirely that of the others.
 This also applies to the list of observed and excluded components.

-It means that nested groups _extend_ their parents by adding more conditions in the form of new components.
+This means that nested groups _extend_ their parents by adding more conditions in the form of new components.

 As mentioned, the components don't necessarily have to be all _owned_ so that two groups can be considered nested.
 The following definitions are fully valid: